 Most of the remakes themes, in particular the combat music.

-Broken Base: 2K Marin's XCOM, either you think it has a shot at being worthy of the name X-COM, or you don't.
-There's no middle ground.
-Notably slanted in the direction of the "don'ts".
+Broken Base: 2K Marin's XCOM, either you thought it had a shot at being worthy of the name X-COM, or you didn't.
+There was no middle ground.
+Notably slanted in the direction of the "didn'ts".